tnglemongrass/git-identity-checker/README.md

 # GitIdentityChecker

-This is an intellij plugin that checks that `user.name` and `user.mail` are defined as part of the repo's git config.
+This is an intellij plugin to prevent commits without local `user.name` and `user.mail`.

-It also has an option to prevents any git commits after 18:00.
-In runs as part of the standard 'commit' button action and shows an error message if the two conditions are not fulfilled.
+In runs as part of the standard 'commit' button action and shows an error message if this condition is not found.

 Motivation is to prevent commits under the wrong mail address when working on multiple repositories (work, github, private bitbucket,...).